 - 5.6 It is important to ensure that it is the supplier's capability that is being evaluated (e.g. financial standing; relevant experience; technical facilities available.)
 This should not be confused with tender evaluation which considers the supplier's actual submission (i.e. the goods and/or services are being evaluated.)
-Selection criteria (and any associated weightings) must be issued to suppliers with the prequalification documentation. - 5.7 The extent of evaluation necessary to produce a tender list should always be appropriate to the value, complexity and risk of the requirement.
+Selection criteria (and any associated weightings) must be issued to suppliers with the pregualification documentation. - 5.7 The extent of evaluation necessary to produce a tender list should always be appropriate to the value, complexity, and risk of the requirement.
 The new regulations the Public Contracts (Scotland) Regulations 2015 contains strict rules relating to the selection of tenderers and these must be followed for all relevant requirements.
 Suppliers can be excluded on the basis of poor performance.

-Financial standing of Suppliers
+Financial Standing of Suppliers

-5.8 As part of the due diligence process to select tenderers, a commercial evaluation, including a supplier's financial standing, will be carried out by the Procurement team to ensure that a company is viable and will be able to provide continuity of supply.
-We need to consider the annual value of the contract in relation to the supplier's annual turnover to ensure that it will not become overly dependent on SOSE as a continued source of revenue.
-According to the Public Contracts (Scotland) Regulations 2015, the yearly turnover requirement should be limited to twice the contract value (unless justified).

-5.9 However, to support SME's and Social Enterprises, the financial evaluation should be based on a risk assessment of the contract and should not, for example, exclude new businesses that have no financial history or Social Enterprises with limited liquidity / cash flow if this represents no risk to SOSE.
+- 5.8 As part of the due diligence process to select tenderers, a commercial evaluation, including a supplier's financial standing, will be carried out by the Procurement team to ensure that a company is viable and will be able to provide continuity of supply. - 5.9 To support SME's and Social Enterprises, the financial evaluation should be based on a risk assessment of the contract and should not, for example, exclude new businesses that have no financial history or Social Enterprises with limited liquidity / cash flow if this represents no risk to SOSE.